abbotto/rectangular/README.md

 ## <a name='Overview'></a>Overview

 ### Focus on apps, not ops.
+Out-of-the-box, Rectangular gives you the power to build AngularJS apps that are:
+- Scalable
+- Testable
+- Organized
+- Responsive
+- Modular

 Once installed, you can immediatley focus on the features of your app.
 - All the ops are done behind the scenes, but most are still configurable.